goforbg/breaktime-website-6ce08/content/pages/index.md

       - title: Don't discard your work
         title_align: left
         content: >
-          Break time targets all Android phones above 5.0 (Lollipop). **95%+** devices of Android devices around the globe can run Break time.
+          Break time appears as an overlay on top of your apps.
+Resume your work where you left it after the break.
         content_align: left
         actions: []
         actions_align: left